xietian1/xietian1.github.io/_pages/about.md

 ## Biography

 I am an assistant professor in the Department of Computer Science at Utah State University.
 I received a Ph.D. degree in Computer Science from Michigan State University, where I was a member of SNMS laboratory led by Professor [Guan-Hua Tu](https://www.cse.msu.edu/~ghtu/), in 2023.
 Prior that, I received the B.S. degree in Electrical and Computer Engineering With Honor from Michigan State University in 2016 Fall.
-My research interests are in the broad areas of **security**, **IoT**, **mobile computing**, **mobile networks and systems**, **secure cloud computing/services**, **blockchain technologies**, and **data analysis**.
+My research interests are in the broad areas of **security**, **IoT**, **mobile computing**, **mobile networks and systems**, **secure cloud computing/services**, **blockchain technologies**, and **LLM**.

 </section>